Route video from Relive based on data from Runkeeper exported via Strava

 —It was good for me at the time, perhaps, but it is quite useless for me now.

 James Joyce, Stephen Hero (p.
 134).

-His stay in Bray was to prove useful to him, but the stay was again a short ones.
-Late in 1891, the Joyce family began their relentless move northwards, stopping first the edge of Blackrock village, 13.2km north from Bray.
+His stay in Bray was to prove useful to him, but the stay was again a short one.
+Late in 1891, the Joyce family began their relentless move northwards, stopping first at the edge of Blackrock village, 13.2km north from Bray.

 We have a coffee and a crepe on the Bray seafront, fuelling up for the cycle back northwards.
 Much as there is a cyclical attraction in returning via the Vico Road, there is a long way to go and we cycle the less visually appealing route through Deansgrange, more in keeping with the Joyce family’s downbeat journey north.

 House 4: “Leoville”, 23 Carysfort Avenue, Blackrock, Dublin.
 Late 1891 – Late 1892